openMVG/openMVG/docs/sphinx/rst/openMVG/multiview/multiview.rst

 Homography matrix:
 ---------------------

-The homography matrix map the relation between two projection of a plane: :ref:`Figure <homographyFigure>`.
+The homography matrix maps the relation between two projections of a plane: :ref:`Figure <homographyFigure>`.

 :math:`H` is a (3 x 3) matrix that links coordinates in left and right images with the following relation.